-Pruritus may be considered as acute (lasting less than 6 weeks) or chronic (lasting more than 6 weeks) and both acute and chronic manifestation of itching are frequently observed among patients who require a dermatological evaluation [1].
-Pruritus may be localized or generalized and it is frequently associated to many inflammatory skin or systemic diseases [2].
+Pruritus may be considered acute (lasting less than 6 weeks) or chronic (lasting more than 6 weeks) and both acute and chronic manifestation of itching that is frequently observed among patients who require a dermatological evaluation.
+Pruritus may be localized or generalized and it is frequently associated with many inflammatory skin or systemic diseases.
 Especially when it is not accompanied by any skin lesions, it represents a major diagnostic and therapeutic challenge.

-Pruritus in the elderly can be defined as a chronic itching in a patient over 65 years old [3].
-The underlying causes of itch in the elderly are multifactorial and they seem linked to skin aging, immunosenescence, neurological/psychological changes with aging or drugs [4], therefore a detailed medical history including drugs intake is required.
-Chronic pruritus in the elderly may cause severe discomfort and pain [5].

-Only few studies have investigated pruritus in old patients [6].
+Pruritus in the elderly can be defined as chronic itching in a patient over 65 years old.3 The underlying causes of itch in the elderly are multifactorial and they seem linked to skin aging, immunosenescence, neurological/psychological changes with aging or drugs,4 therefore a detailed medical history including drug intake is required.
+Chronic pruritus in the elderly may cause severe discomfort and pain.5 Only a few studies have investigated pruritus in old patients.6